nikstur/bombon/README.md

 :b lib.x86_64-linux.generateBom python3
 ```

-Remember to re load the bombon flake everytime you made changes to any of the
+Remember to re load the bombon flake every time you made changes to any of the
 source code.

 ## Acknowledgements